 Todd Phillips directed The Hangover and its sequels, but it was 2000’s Road Trip (featuring Sean William Scott) that Phillips both wrote and directed that made him a name.
-Like The Hangover, Road Trip’s storyline borrowed significantly from another film - 1998’s Overnight Delivery, which starred a young Reese Witherspoon and Paul Rudd.
-Of all the movies, this one’s the most direct rip-off - but also way funnier.
-College guy and girl have long distance relationship.
-Guy sends a love tape.
-It was the wrong tape.
-He goes off in pursuit of the tape cross-country with the assistance of a third girl.
-Hijinx ensue.
-Ends up with the new girl.
+Like The Hangover, Road Trip’s storyline borrowed significantly from another film – 1998’s Overnight Delivery starring a young Reese Witherspoon and Paul Rudd.
+Of all the movies, this one’s the most direct rip-off.
+But it’s also way funnier, with a guy-gets-a-new-girl plot that follows a college couple having a long-distance relationship involving a load of hijinks.

-You know Toy Story.
 We all know Toy Story.
-It’s the film that put Pixar on the map and has spawned three sequels so far.
-It’s the story of the favorite toy, Woody, who’s the leader of the other toys, who all come to life and get up to hijinks when the owners aren’t around.
-Then when he’s replaced by a new toy, Buzz Lightyear, he comes up with a scheme to get rid of him.
-Only to get both of them lost, then forced to team up together to get home.
-Replace toys with “pets” and you have The Secret Life of Pets.
+It’s the film that put Pixar on the map and spawned three sequels.
+It’s the story of the favourite toy, Woody, who’s the leader of the other toys that come to life and get up to hijinks when the owners aren’t around.
+Then when he’s replaced by a new toy, Buzz Lightyear, he comes up with a scheme to get rid of him, only to get both of them lost, then forced to team up together to get home.
+Replace toys with pets and you have The Secret Life Of Pets.

-A military man volunteers to immerse himself in a native tribe, and eventually bonds with them, falls in love with one of the women, and is accepted as a member of the tribe.
+A military man volunteers to immerse himself in a native tribe and eventually bonds with them, falls in love with one of the women, and is accepted as a member of the tribe.
 Only when all seems to be going well, his old life finds him again and the military want to attack his new tribe and force them off their land.
 He must choose which side he’s on.
-That literally describes both Kevin Costner’s 1990 film Dances With Wolves, and James Cameron’s 2009 hit Avatar - only the second has blue aliens and A.I.
+That description is good for Kevin Costner’s 1990 film, Dances With Wolves, and James Cameron’s 2009 hit, Avatar, only the second has blue aliens and AI.